 How to Cut your Comcast Xfinity Bill Price with Discounts

-How to Cut your Comcast Bill
+Cut your Comcast Bill with these 11 Tips

 Recently, AT&T has rolled out their fiber internet and TV streaming bundles in my area.
 I decided to do some price comparisons.
 I found out that I could get an equivalent plan through AT&T for about $40 cheaper than what I was paying as a long-time customer with Comcast.
 A very similar service at a cheaper price?
 It turns out that’s Comcast’s kryptonite!
 Here’s how I got my total Comcast bill lowered and how you can too.